 People engage in repeated cycles of weight loss/regain, as they fall victim to the myriad of myths and fallacies surrounding weight loss.

 Some of the common ones are; sugar makes you fat, carbs make you fat, gluten makes you fat, eating after 6pm makes you fat.

 On the opposite end of the spectrum, we have; Paleo makes you lose weight, clean eating makes you lose weight, meal replacer shakes makes you lose weight, detox teas make you lose weight.

 It’s all lies.
 An excess intake of calories, be it in the form of protein, fats, carbs, or a combination of, makes you gain weight.
 And your ability to adhere to a calorie deficit makes you lose weight.

 “Diets” that encourage conscious restriction of food have been proven to be unsuccessful in the long-term, and ironically, have been shown to be a strong predictor of future weight gain.

-Not only are faddish extreme diets ineffective, they’re physically damaging and can promote psychological distress and unhealthy eating behaviours, when eventual persistent thoughts of deprivation and restriction kick in because you're constantly thinking about food and monitoring intake.
+Not only are faddish extreme diets ineffective, they’re physically damaging and promote psychological distress and unhealthy eating behaviours.

 Ditch the Diet